-- changes in diet
+- changes in diet or medications

 - pelvic floor muscle exercises

 - “bowel training” (training your body to move bowels on a schedule)

 Both constipation and diarrhea can contribute to fecal incontinence.
 Your health care professional may ask you to:

 - Eat more fiber and drink more clear liquids because they can reduce constipation.

 - Fiber can come from whole grains, fruits, vegetables, and beans and other legumes.

 - Your healthcare provider may recommend fiber supplements.
 Adding fiber slowly can reduce the risk of diarrhea.